amin3141/zir-rasabot/README.md

 > option to either respond with a default message or attempt to disambiguate the
 > user input.

-Using the mechanism the bot can ask fallback and search through the reviews uploaded in [Zir-AI](https://zir-ai.com) with the help of [custom actions](https://rasa.com/docs/rasa/custom-actions).
-If the reviews have the relavent information, it is shown as a result otherwise if the confidence of the question to review matching is low, we fallback to a generic statement.
+Using the mechanism the bot can ask a fallback action and search through the reviews uploaded in [Zir-AI](https://zir-ai.com) with the help of [custom actions](https://rasa.com/docs/rasa/custom-actions).
+If the reviews have the relavent information, it is shown as a result otherwise if the confidence of the question to reviews available is low, we fallback to a generic statement.

 The end results sums up to be this: